People-Centered Housing

 Our Mission

-We are 501(c)3 community housing developer dedicated to creating affordable, sustainable, community-enhancing, cooperative housing for the people of Boulder county.
+We are 501(c)3 community housing developer dedicated to creating affordable, sustainable, community-enhancing, cooperative housing for the people of Colorado’s Front Range.

 Testimonials